-The MSC has the Chain of Custody Standard: Default Version and two variants: the Chain of Custody Standard: Group Version, and the Chain of Custody: Consumer-Facing Organisations (CFOs) Version.
-Further information on eligibility for each version of the CoC Standard can be found in the
+The MSC owns the MSC Chain of Custody Standard: Default Version and two variants: the MSC Chain of Custody Standard: Group Version and the MSC Chain of Custody Standard: Consumer-Facing Organisation Version.
+Further information on eligibility for each version of the CoC Standard can be found in the CoC Certification Requirements (CoCCR) Section 6.2 and in the introduction to each document.

-MSC General Certification Requirements v2.3
+MSC General Certification Requirements v2.4.1